arikchakma/maily.to/readme.md

 Feel free to submit pull requests, create issues, or spread the word.
 For getting a development version of it up & running, go through the following steps.

-1. Download the code: `git clone https://github.com/arikchakma/maily.to`
+1. Clone the repo: `git clone https://github.com/arikchakma/maily.to`
 2. Change directory: `cd maily.to`
-3. Copy the example config file: `cp .env.example .env`
+3. Copy the example config file: `cp ./apps/web/.env.example ./apps/web/.env`
 4. Add `Google` & `Github` providers in your `supabase` project.
 You can find more information about it [here](https://supabase.com/docs/guides/auth).
 5. `pnpm install` to install all the dependencies.
 6. `pnpm dev` to start the development server.